 Ok, ok, you’ve got us.
 There are no elves, no Elmo, and no chocolate.

-Like humans, cows will continually produce milk after they have a calf as long as the milk is being excreted.
+Like humans, cows will continually produce milk after they have a calf as long as the milk is being secreted.
 So farmers milk the cows generally twice a day to make sure they keep producing and to make sure they are comfortable.
 It’s a simple process where the cows health and care are the top priority.
 Learn more about different types of milking here.